Aboriginal Rock Art (Australia)

 Types

-Australian aboriginal art includes works in a diverse range of media.
-It includes: wood carving, rock engraving, rock carving, various forms of sculpture, sandpainting and, in particular, rock painting.
-The latter includes at least five different types: (1) X-ray and cross-hatch art from the Arnhem Land and Kakadu regions of Northern Australia - a style of painting in which the insides of animals and humans are depicted, as if X-rayed.
+Australian aboriginal art encompasses works in a diverse range of media.
+As well as rock engravings and cave painting, it includes various forms of prehistoric sculpture.
+Aboriginal rock painting includes at least five different styles: (1) X-ray and cross-hatch art from the Arnhem Land and Kakadu regions of Northern Australia - a style of painting in which the insides of animals and humans are depicted, as if X-rayed.
 (2) Dot-painting from areas in Central and Western Australia - featuring a range of complex patterns, created with dots.
-(3) Stencil painting from several different locations, typically featuring hand prints.
-Produced by exactly the same technique as those on paleolithic wall pictures in Europe.
-(4) Bradshaws (named after the European farmer Joseph Bradshaw) (called Gwion Gwion by local Aborigines) from the Kimberley region of Western Australia.
-They include 'sash paintings" made with pigments painted onto rock surfaces by feather quills.
-(5) Body painting, and also face painting, traditional forms of tribal art practised by aboriginal artists throughout Australasia, such as the Yolngu people of Arnhem Land.
+(3) Stencil painting from several different locations, featuring negative stencils and positive prints of hands and feet.
+(4) Bradshaw paintings (now called Gwion art) - originally named after the European livestock farmer Joseph Bradshaw - from the Kimberley region of Western Australia.
+They include 'sash paintings" made with pigments painted on rock surfaces by feather quills.
+(5) Face painting, and other traditional forms of tribal art practised by aboriginal artists throughout Australasia, such as the Yolngu people of Arnhem Land.
 (6) Various types of painting on leaves, bark and baobab seeds.
+Strangely, ancient pottery does not appear to have been made in Australia.

 The colour pigments used by aboriginal painters were obtained from mineral sources (eg. ochre pits, charcoal, clay, chalk), fruits (berries), vegetables (eg. carrot juice or equivalents), and animal blood and urine.
 See also: Prehistoric colour palette.